Toxic relationships suck, don’t they?

 - Discard (they move to the next target, sometimes dropping you in the most painful way possible)

 If you want to read more there’s a book with a great description of a sociopath relationship called Psychopath Free.

 Most psychopaths and sociopaths are men.

 But there are some women too.
-And Gone Girl is a great example of one:

 #3.
 Narcissistic Relationships